The top 5 vegan poutine in Toronto

 Vegan poutine in Toronto means everyone can partake in one of Canada's most iconic snacks.
 These restaurants have swapped cheese curds and beef or chicken gravy for meatless and dairy-free alternatives that don't disappoint.

-Here are my picks for the top vegan poutine in Toronto.
+Here are my picks for the top spots for vegan poutine in Toronto.

-While poutine is usually an indulgent affair stacked with artery-clogging ingredients, this Toronto chain's rendition includes plenty of veggies.
-Fries are topped with steamed baby bok choy, kale, swiss chard, mushroom gravy, faux cheese sauce, green onions and sunflower seeds.
+The World Food Market vendor is all about vegan comfort food.
+They're known for their poutine, which includes flavours like BBQ and macaroni and cheese and is topped with mushroom gravy and vegan cheese curds made from sunflower seeds.

-This Koreatown pizzeria is known for making some of the best vegan pizza in town.
-If you look past the vast array of pies on the menu, you'll find a selection of poutine.
-There's both a traditional take on the dish and supreme version stacked with add-ons like pineapple.
+Poutine is on the menu on at both the Little Italy and Bloorcourt locations of this vegan favourite.
+Fresh-cut fries are smothered with Daiya cheese and rosemary gravy.

-This Bloorcourt restaurant and bar is known for their comfort food.
-Their poutine comes regular or veganized with mushroom gravy and Daiya cheese.
+Toronto's most popular local vegan restaurant boasts locations all over the city.
+On the menu you'll find a number of tasty vegan items including their poutine which features your choice of regular and sweet potato fries with mushroom gravy and fresh "cheese" sauce.

-Poutine is on the menu on at both the Bloorcourt and Little Italy locations of this vegan favourite.
-Fries here get topped with "cheese" and mushroom-beer gravy.
+The restaurant on Wilson in North York is notorious for their psychedelic Insta-worthy "Unicorn Poutine" topped with rainbow curds and gravy.
+What you may not know is that they also have a vgean option with vegan cheese and vegan gravy on the menu.

-Poutine gets topped with gluten-free vegetable gravy and Daiya cheese shreds at this poutine purveyor.
-And good news for all you vegans sad about not being able to indulge in late night "drunk food," both the King West and West Queen West locations are open until 3:30 a.m. on weekends.
+The plant-based restaurant on Queen West is on a mission to make eating veggies fun.
+While you may visit for their burgers and sandwiches don't pass up the chance to order up their poutine which tops fries with cashew cheese sauce and organic mushroom gravy.

-Hector Vasquez at Poutini's.
-With files from Alice Prendergast.
+Eric Patrick Hong at Sweet Po Vegan Eats.
+With files from Alice Prendergast and Jaclyn Skrobacky.

 Join the conversation Load comments